mtcute/docs/guide/topics/files.md

 ### Uploading a local file

-To upload a local file from NodeJS, you can either provide file path, or a readable stream (note that here you don't need `file:` prefix):
+To upload a local file from Node.js, you can either provide file path, or a readable stream (note that here you don't need `file:` prefix):

 ```ts